mnc345/cocktail-recipes/README.md

 # cocktail-recipes

-A cocktail recipe generator that helps the user pick a drink based on inputs (e.g. liquor type, flavor profile, etc.).
+A cocktail recipe generator that helps the user pick a drink based on liquor input.
+A copy of the cocktail ingredients and instructions is emailed to the user using SendGrid.

 ## Prerequisites